First on CNN: Secret Service agent on VP's detail caught after meeting with prostitute at Maryland hotel

 Story highlights

-- Police saw the agent exiting the prostitute's room, a source said
+- Police stopped the agent after exiting the hotel, a source said

 - He self-reported his arrest to the Secret Service